hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-telemac.md

 deb http://ftp.de.debian.org/debian buster main
 ```

-*Note:* This tutorial was written in Stuttgart (Germany) where `http://ftp.de.debian.org/debian` is the closest mirror.
+*Note:* This tutorial was written in Stuttgart (Germany) where `http://ftp.de.debian.org/debian` is one of the closest mirrors.
 Depending on where you are at the time of installing the Fortran 95 compiler replace the mirror address.
 A full list of repositories can be found at [https://packages.debian.org](https://packages.debian.org/buster/amd64/gfortran-multilib/download).

 Then, save the edits with `CTRL` + `O` keys and exit *Nano* with `CTRL` + `X` keys.
-Next, update the repository information by typing (in *Terminal*):
+Next, update the repository information by typing (in Terminal):

 ```
 sudo apt update